ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 Server Connection Verification
 ################################
 **
-You must have SSL cert installed on your FusionPBX host **
+You must have SSL certificate installed on your FusionPBX server host name.
+**

 After your server details have been entered and saved you can now test your connection to your FusionPBX by clicking on the Test button next to the Server Module "FusionPBX".
 After clicking you should see "Attempting Connection" then if suscessful your should get "Connection successful."
 If there is a problem connecting with your FusionPBX server then you will have to further troubleshoot the issue before you continue your setup.